smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 to achieve it by being faster than the norm but not too painfully fast.

 There is a common agile adage that "if it hurts, do it more often".
-By feeling the pains in our release process we would learn first hand what our biggest hurdles were and it would force us to address them head on.
+By feeling the pains in our release process we would learn firsthand what our biggest hurdles were and it would force us to address them head on.
 Bottling up changes in large releases months away meant we could work around them or accept subpar work instead of dealing with the root cause.